-Since you love this hooded blanket, you might also love the following crochet patterns that incorporates hoods here on my blog.
-Checkout the hooded cowl that can be styled in numerous ways
+Since you love this hooded blanket, you might also love the following crochet patterns that incorporate hoods here on my blog.
+Check out the hooded cowl that can be styled in numerous ways.

 The elegant hooded pocket scarf is not left out!